Forest Landowner Frequently Asked Questions

 Why does an overabundance of deer reduce biodiversity?

 An overpopulation of deer results in overbrowsing of the forest understory.
 This reduces the habitat of many other species of wildlife, thereby, reducing the biodiversity of the wildlife populations.
 Increased browsing by deer alters the forest understory thus depleting populations of small woodland mammals and forest interior dwelling birds which use the groundcover for shelter and food.
-For information on methods to control deer see, University of Maryland Extension Bulletin 354, Managing Deer Damage in Maryland.
+For information on methods to control deer see, the University of Maryland Extension Bulletin 354, Managing Deer Damage in Maryland.

 How do I go about arranging a harvest on my land?

 The harvest of forest products can generate income but it is also can create and modify wildlife habitat, alter species composition, promote vigorous growth of the remaining trees, and create better access for recreational purposes.
 Most landowners will only harvest forest products commercially a few times in a lifetime so it should be carefully planned and executed.
-Most landowner lack the knowledge to market their own timber.
+Most landowners lack the knowledge to market their own timber.
 The best results occur when the following three people are involved in a timber sale: the landowner, a licensed professional forester; and a professional Master Logger.
 There are six basic steps to ensure a successful timber harvest:

 Develop a forest stewardship plan.